 Echo Point , 15 km from Munnar, this scenic place gets its name from the natural echo phenomenon here.
 Echo Point is on the way to Top Station from Munnar

-While Munnar has its tea gardens, Thekkady, Vandanmedu and nearby areas have
+4.Thekkady While Munnar has its tea gardens, Thekkady, Vandanmedu and nearby areas haveplantations of various spices like cardamom, nutmeg, pepper, ginger and cloves.

 Thekkady is one of the best-known wild life centres in India.
 The Periyar wild life sanctuary offers a fairly good chance of seeing the great Indian tiger in its natural habitat Wild elephants, Sambar deer and wild buffaloes are commonly sighted.
 Trek into the forests with guides and overnight stay at forest rest houses or observation towers are popular with tourists.

 The Periyar Wildlife Sanctuary (Thekkady) Spread over an area of 777 sq. km, Thekkady lies at an elevation of 914 m to 1,828m above sea level on the Periyar Lake in the hills of Western Ghats and is perhaps the finest sanctuary for watching and photographing Indian wild elephants.
 Though billed as a tiger reserve, Periyar is really famous for its wild elephants, the 100-year-old artificial lake and its setting in the virgin tropical forests.
 This is not your best shot at spotting the Bengal Tiger considering there are less than 40 of them that inhabit the Sanctuary - but there are plenty of other game like the Nilgiri langoor, Nilgiri tahr, bison, deer, antelope and about 700 elephants to make the trip worthwhile.
 Boating on the Periyar Lake to see wild animals in their natural habitat is popular with the tourists.
 If you are lucky you can spot antelope, bison, spotted deer, sambar, bear, wild boar, the majestic but elusive tiger and Leopard in their natural habitat while cruising on the lake in motorboats.
 Over 260 species of birds including Nilgiri wood Pigeon, Blue-winged Parakeet, White-bellied tree Pie, Laughing Thrushes and Flycatchers are also found here.
 Exotic flowers and trees abound in the region.
 The vastness of the wildlife, the naturally located foggy hills, the fragrance and flavour of the coffee and tea plantations impart the impressions of a truly divine land blessed by nature.
 The area produces some of the best spices in the country and is one of the world’s largest auction centres for cardamom.
 Most of the resorts in the area are set in spices plantations.
-A trek through the plantation with the aroma of the spices will be an exhilarating experience
+A trek through the plantation with the aroma of the spices will be an exhilarating experience Places of Interest in and around Thekkady The Periyar Wildlife Sanctuary : The Periyar Wildlife Sanctuary was declared a tiger reserve in 1978.
+The splendid artificial lake formed by the Mulla Periyar dam across the Periyar river adds to the charm of the park.
+Here, you can enjoy the unique experience of observing wildlife at close quarters from the safety of a boat on the lake.
+The greatest attraction of Periyar is the herds of wild elephants.
+Gaurs, sambar deer, tiger, jungle cat, sloth bear and wild boar can be sighted from the boats on a lucky day.
+There are about 265 species of birds including migrants.

 Kumily : About 4 kms from Thekkady, this plantation town on the outskirts of the Periyar Sanctuary, is an important shopping centre and spice trade centre.